chrislatimer/minidevjam/lab3.md

 # Congrats!

 You have successfully completed this mini DevJam and scratched the surface of the capabilities of the platform.
 From here, you can check out the [product docs](http://docs.apigee.com/) or some of the [developer focussed videos](https://apigee.com/about/developers) that explain other features of the platform.

+For more hands on examples, check out the [self-paced full DevJam workshop](https://github.com/apigee/devjam).